-Join us for a new kind of salon-style gathering called "Food for Thought" where guests are treated to fine wine and cuisine paired with scintillating presentations about the Classics and how they enrich modern lives.
+Join us for a new kind of salon-style gathering called "Food for Thought" where guests are treated to drinks and cuisine paired with scintillating presentations about the Classics and how they enrich modern lives.

-These events feature excellent food accompanied by in-depth talks with top authors, scholars and insiders providing nourishment for your body and mind.
+Calder Classics events feature excellent food accompanied by in-depth talks with top authors, scholars and insiders providing nourishment for your body and mind.
 Join other interested guests for dining and discourse on topics in language, literature, history, music, art and fashion.
 Participants are encouraged to engage in the lively exchange of ideas.
-Each event takes place at a comfortable home in New York City in an intimate atmosphere with excellent food and refreshments.
+Each event takes place at a home or business in New York City in an intimate atmosphere with excellent food and refreshments.

 These events support Prep for Prep's Calder Classics scholarship fund for Prep students to attend Calder Classics spring and summer educational summer programs in Europe.
 Prep for Prep (www.prepforprep.org) is a nonprofit 501(c)3 organization and contributions are tax-deductible.

 Representations of Byzantine Power in the Mosaics of San Vitale

 Art historian, Jenny Eskin, will discuss the sixth-century Byzantine Empress Theodora and representations of her prowess as depicted in the mosaics of San Vitale in Ravenna, Italy.
 Jenny will also look at Thedora’s political influence on her husband, the Emperor Justinian, and the art historical context for the dazzling mosaics and architecture.
 This event is hosted by our friends at Rosanne Pugliese on Henry Street in Brooklyn.